-Walmart Job Opportunity: How the Scam Works
+Walmart Job Opportunity: How The Scam Works

-(with video below) A fake Walmart job opportunity is the newest scam in the employment industry.
+A fake Walmart job opportunity is the newest scam in the employment industry.
 It is making its rounds this week and it is also known as the Job Application Walmart Scam.

 Let’s say you’re looking for a job and you’re searching for ways to make money online in addition to your daily job.
 One day, you receive an email that seems to be featuring a great Walmart job opportunity.
 It sounds like this: “You have been selected to apply for this job.
-Its easy, fun, well paid and no experience required.
+It’s easy, fun, well paid and no experience is required.
 For information about this position, click here on the job application, Walmart wants you!”

 You are all in.
 After you sign-up, somebody contacts you to validate your position.
 How does the scam work?

 Watch the video below to see in detail the Walmart Job Opportunity scam exposed, which revolves around the mystery shopper fraud concept: